-With a basic keto bread recipe like this, you have no need to be missing bread while doing keto.
-This bread slices and toasts beautifully or bake it in a muffin tin for individual keto rolls.
+With a basic almond flour and cream cheese bread recipe like this, you have no need to be missing bread while doing keto.
+This bread slices and toasts beautifully or bake in a muffin tin for individual keto rolls.

 I know firsthand what it feels like to miss bread when doing a keto diet.
 I was that girl who LOVED to make homemade bread and made it all the time for our family and friends.
 To have to say goodbye to bread was not easy.
 But I knew it was a must if I was going to succeed.

-There is a special backstory to this keto cream cheese bread recipe.
+There is a special backstory to this almond flour bread recipe.
 You see it was the fans of my very popular Keto Cream Cheese Pound Cake that made me aware that if you removed the sweetener from that pound cake recipe it made a fantastic bread recipe too.

 When I heard about this, I thought it was a genius idea.
 I then thought why on earth had this not occurred to me?
 Well, thankfully my lovely readers pointed this out to me.